 If you or your loved ones were involved in a recreational vehicle accident caused by another party, the victim may be entitled to compensation for property damage, medical bills, pain and suffering, and more.
 Our knowledgeable personal injury attorneys are ready to help you fight for your rights.

-At Jonathan Perkins Injury Lawyers we have successfully represented clients throughout the state of Connecticut and have more than 140 years of combined legal experience doing so.
-Our main offices are located in Hartford, New Haven, and Bridgeport, Connecticut and we are also pleased to serve injured victims in:
+At Jonathan Perkins Injury Lawyers, we have successfully represented clients throughout the state of Connecticut and have more than 140 years of combined legal experience doing so.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.

-If you prefer to contact us online, simply fill out the ‘FREE CASE REVIEW’ form at the top right hand corner of this page and we will review your case right away.
+If you prefer to contact us online, simply fill out the ‘Free Case Evaluaiton’ form on this page, and we will review your case right away.